Families and children

 Of course, you are familiar with the sudden hunger attacks that happen during a pregnancy.
 Pack some snacks like dried and fresh fruit or nuts.
 Plan for any unforeseeable waiting time due to delayed take-off or landing.
 Your hand baggage should also contain your maternity log and possibly needed medication.
 Please be aware that only liquids up to 100ml in a sealable 1 litre plastic bag may be brought on board.

 Save time and check in in advance online with your airline.
 You can then comfortably choose your seats.
 Choose a seat in the first row or aisle.
-The airport company recommends that all passengers arrive at the respective terminal 2.5 hours prior to departure and proceed to the security check immediately after check-in.
+Please check the check-in and boarding times with your airline.
+Please go to the security control immediately after check-in.
 With some airlines you can check your bag in the night before with early flights.
 Wear comfortable clothes to travel in and, as the case may be, pressure socks against thrombosis.

 Drink plenty of water, unsweetened tea or fruit juices.
 During the flight, stand up every now and again to have a little walk.
 Put your hand baggage in the overhead compartment so that you have room to move your legs.
 Place your seat belt under your belly.